 As an employer and a business owner, your prime priority should be to ensure that your employees enjoy a safe and secure environment in which to work.
 Workplace discrimination costs American employers $398 million a year, whereas British employers pay a record £127 billion every year in fines and lawsuits.
 With strict anti-racist, anti-homophobic, and anti-sexist laws coming into place in almost all countries, ensuring that discrimination does not take place at work is very crucial.

-As we have witnessed with the #MeToo movement, very few people open up about discrimination and harassment incidents, but when the beans are spilled, it is likely going to cost your company a tidy sum in lawsuits, compensations and fines.
-Most importantly, workplace discrimination creates a toxic work environment which reduces productivity, and costs you large amounts of money indirectly.
+As we have witnessed with the #MeToo movement, very few people open up about discrimination and harassment incidents, but when the beans are spilt, it is likely going to cost your company a tidy sum in lawsuits, compensations and fines.
+Most importantly, workplace discrimination creates a toxic work environment that reduces productivity and costs you large amounts of money indirectly.

 In this article, let us take a look at how HRMS can be used to protect your employees from workplace discrimination.

-As an organization, you can customize your ESS module to include a harassment reporting feature, so that employees feel comfortable to share their experiences.
+As an organization, you can customize your ESS module to include a harassment reporting feature, so that employees feel comfortable sharing their experiences.
 As many people may not want to reveal their own identities, you may also want to enable anonymous reporting of harassment incidents.

 While most HRMS tools do not have the feature to report harassment directly on ESS, they can be customized to include this facility.

 2. Identify High-risk groups and provide Support Anonymously:

 Discrimination isn’t always overt, and many victims may not realize that they are being discriminated against.
 As companies grow larger and more diverse, protecting the individual rights of employees and protecting them from discrimination becomes your duty.
 The first step towards doing this is by identifying risk groups, and ensuring safety measures are put in place.